contrivancecompanychicago/cosine-game-forum-harlowe/README.md

    * `whitespace`, which matches strings that only contain whitespace.
    * `lowercase` and `uppercase`, which match single lowercase or uppercase characters.
    * `anycase`, which matches any character which has different lowercase or uppercase forms.
-   * `newline`, which matches only a newline character.
+   * `linebreak`, which matches only a linebreak character.
    * `empty`, which matches only empty arrays, strings, datamaps and datasets.
  * Added a `transparent` built-in colour value.